funnyleap/constellation-solidity/README.md

 This is a simple and straightforward projection, covering only the costs of a single _Consórcio_ Title.
 We will not take into account the contract deployment costs.

-The sources of the data used here is at the end of the document.
+The sources of the data used here are at the end of the document.

 </br>